hoelzer/dfg/README.md

 ## Disclaimer

-I used this template for an actual proposal submission to the DFG that was accepted and send out for review.
-Just be aware of the 20 pages maximum... -.-
+I used this template for an actual proposal submission in 2019 to the DFG that was accepted and send out for review (unfortunately, not accepted in the end).

+If you use this template and receive a confirmation, please let me know and I will be happy to reference your successful application here! :)

+Furthermore, please be aware that since May 2020 the proposal is split into a more research focused part (sections 1-4, max.
+15 pages) and all the supplementary information (starting section 5, max.
+10 pages).
+Please also always check if there are any changes to the [DFG template](https://www.dfg.de/foerderung/programme/einzelfoerderung/sachbeihilfe/formulare_merkblaetter/index.jsp)!